funovus/editor-wiki/Ui-XML-CommonAttributes.md

 **Value type: `string`**

 [](manual-wiki-start)

 **Values**: Script file associated with this frame.

 #### Description
 [](description-start)

-The function links a script file to an XML file, enabling the execution of code, such as animations, during preview.
+This attribute links an XML file to a script file, enabling the execution of code, such as animations, during preview.
 This allows for faster development and testing.

 #####See the [UI Controllers](https://funovus.notion.site/Animation-Previews-with-UI-Controllers-538d53a156174cfb949d05b561b78b28) guide.
 [](description-end)